unyt-org/datex-tractor/README.md

 By design the bot updates the permalink of the issued todo upon every of it's runs
 - Labels for the created issues are `placeholder`, `todo` and `disappeared-todo`
   - The default `documentation` label is used for the `Todos` list issue
-- allows inverse checking of as "todo" labelled issues which didn't receive an update upon the current commit
+- Allows inverse checking of as "todo" labelled issues which didn't receive an update upon the current commit
-- changing their label form "todo" to "disappeared-todo"
+- Changing their label form "todo" to "disappeared-todo"

 *Note*: The labels are hard coded, their colors are not
-- renaming them prevents the bot from functioning correctly
+- Renaming them prevents the bot from functioning correctly

 # License
 ---